-These are some of my favourite things!
-It’s snowing in Canada and a fine mist covers my mountain.
-Comfort food is called for which is perfect as it stews in its own juices while I get spring out of my garden and prepare for Summer.
-Clay pots will be filled with culinary herbs, Parsley, Sage, Rosemary and Thyme.
-There has to be a sunny spot for Basil, some Catnip for the neighbour’s cat, Chives for salads, Mints will be tamed this year and hopefully I’ll have better luck with Dill.
-Companion plants Fennel and Coriander will have to fight it out quietly.
+Clay pots will be filled with culinary herbs, including parsley, sage, rosemary, and thyme.
+There must be a sunny spot for Basil, some Catnip for the neighbour’s cat, Chives for salads, and Mints will be tamed this year.
+Hopefully, I’ll have better luck with Dill.
+Companion plants, fennel and coriander, will have to fight it out quietly.

 Let’s pump up the volume and cook some slow food.